VJ Day anniversary commemorations

 The service will be sung by Norwich Cathedral Choir, and Bishop Peter Eagles, a former Army Chaplain, will be preaching.

-Please note that on Friday 15 August, the Cathedral and Cloister will be closed to general visitors from 9am, with the Cathedral reopening at 12.45pm and the Cloister reopening at 1pm.
+Please also note that on Friday 15 August, the Cathedral and Cloister will be closed to general visitors from 9am, with the Cathedral reopening at 12.45pm and the Cloister reopening at 1pm.

 Far East Prisoners of War: The Experience and The Legacy